fpsvogel/fpsvogel.com/src/reading_stats.md

 [List](/reading) \| **Statistics**

-This page is updated automatically with the help of my [Reading](https://github.com/fpsvogel/reading) gem, which parses my `reading.csv` file and queries it for statistics.
+This page is updated automatically with the help of my [Reading](https://github.com/fpsvogel/reading) gem, which parses my plain-text reading log and queries it for statistics.

 **Contents:**